tavaresgerson/mysql-docs/v8/en/06 MySQL Programs [Pending]/43-ibd2sdi.md

-### 6.6.1 ibd2sdi — InnoDB Tablespace SDI Extraction Utility
+### 6.6.1 `ibd2sdi` — InnoDB Tablespace SDI Extraction Utility

- **ibd2sdi** is a utility for extracting serialized dictionary information") (SDI) from `InnoDB` tablespace files.
+`ibd2sdi` is a utility for extracting "serialized dictionary information" (SDI) from `InnoDB` tablespace files.
 SDI data is present in all persistent `InnoDB` tablespace files.

- **ibd2sdi** can be run on file-per-table tablespace files (`*.ibd` files), general tablespace files (`*.ibd` files), system tablespace files (`ibdata*` files), and the data dictionary tablespace (`mysql.ibd`).
+`ibd2sdi` can be run on file-per-table tablespace files (`*.ibd` files), general tablespace files (`*.ibd` files), system tablespace files (`ibdata*` files), and the data dictionary tablespace (`mysql.ibd`).
 It is not supported for use with temporary tablespaces or undo tablespaces.

- **ibd2sdi** can be used at runtime or while the server is offline.
-During  DDL operations, `ROLLBACK` operations, and undo log purge operations related to SDI, there may be a short interval of time when  **ibd2sdi** fails to read SDI data stored in the tablespace.
+`ibd2sdi` can be used at runtime or while the server is offline.
+During  DDL operations, `ROLLBACK` operations, and undo log purge operations related to SDI, there may be a short interval of time when  `ibd2sdi` fails to read SDI data stored in the tablespace.

- **ibd2sdi** performs an uncommitted read of SDI from the specified tablespace.
+`ibd2sdi` performs an uncommitted read of SDI from the specified tablespace.
 Redo logs and undo logs are not accessed.

-Invoke the  **ibd2sdi** utility like this:
+Invoke the  `ibd2sdi` utility like this:

 ```
 ibd2sdi [options] file_name1 [file_name2 file_name3 ...]
 ```

- **ibd2sdi** supports multi-file tablespaces like the `InnoDB` system tablespace, but it cannot be run on more than one tablespace at a time.
+`ibd2sdi` supports multi-file tablespaces like the `InnoDB` system tablespace, but it cannot be run on more than one tablespace at a time.
 For multi-file tablespaces, specify each file:

 ```
 ibd2sdi ibdata1 ibdata2